tensorpack/tensorpack/docs/tutorial/inference.md

 Again, you may often want to use a different graph for inference and you can do so by the arguments of `PredictConfig`.

+Note that the exporter relies on TensorFlow's automatic graph transformation, which do not always work reliably.
+Automated graph transformation is often suboptimal or sometimes fail.
+It's safer to write the graph by yourself.

 ## Inference After Training: Do It Yourself